Iamhero337/Python/Learning/Basic/problems.md

 ## Q-005.
 08-08-2021
-Given three sides of a triangle a, b and c, check whether the triangle is equilateral, scalence, or isosceles.
+Given three sides of a triangle a, b and c, check whether the triangle is equilateral, scalene, or isosceles.
 A triangle is:
 Equilateral - All three sides are equal
 Isosceles - Any two sides are equal
-Scalence - All sides are unequal
+Scalene - All sides are unequal

 1.
 Example Input: